 The Advocacy Charter 2014

-SIS is part of the Sussex Advocacy Partnership led by POWhER and delivers Bilingual Community Advocacy.
-Other partners are
+SIS is part of the Sussex Advocacy Partnership led by POhWER which delivers a range of statutory and non-statutory advocacy services.

 - Mind in Brighton & Hove delivering community mental health advocacy